4339

 Think outside the scale

 Most people join Stronger U and other nutrition programs to lose weight.
 We get that.
-But focusing on improving your relationship with food has many benefits that have absolutely nothing to do with the scale.
+However, focusing on improving your relationship with food has many benefits that have absolutely nothing to do with the scale.
 If you have a frustrating weigh-in, it’s probably a good time to take inventory of the broader benefits that you’re experiencing outside of a single data point (your weight).

-Is your sleep improving?
-Do you have more energy to play with your kids?
-Are your clothes fitting better?
-Do you have more control and less guilt around food?
+• Do you have more control and less guilt around food?
 Are your pictures different?
-Are you a healthier human?

 We have a saying at Stronger U that we’re not selling smaller waists; we’re selling better lives.
 And living a better life rarely has anything to do with a specific number on the scale.

-Find happiness in your habits.
+Find happiness in your habits

-Focusing on the scale and the scale alone as a marker of success will leave you disappointed even if you see the scale go down.
-At some point, your weight will fluctuate.
+Focusing on the scale and the scale alone as a marker of success will leave you disappointed even if you see the scale go down because at some point, your weight will fluctuate.
+And while you can’t control what the scale does daily, you can control your habits.

 Be realistic